 - 2 cups veg stock

-- 1 tbsp cornflour mixed with 2-3 tbsp water to make a paste
+- 1 tablespoon cornflour - mixed with 2-3 tablespoon water to make a paste

 For the dumplings: